Joint Continuous and Discrete Model Selection via Submodularity: Introduction

 \section{Introduction}

-In machine learning, we often want to learn a model to not only to perform a specified task well, but also to have some sort of meaningful structure to, for example, make the model easier to understand and implement.
-This desire for both accuracy and meaningful structure is usually expressed in a regularized optimization problem, such as one of the form:
+In many machine learning tasks, we require a model that not only performs a specified task well, but also has some meaningful structure.
+Models with meaningful structure can, for example, be easier to understand and implement.
+The desire for both accuracy and meaningful structure is usually expressed in a regularized optimization problem: